shreyya2006/Blackhole-Simulator/README.md

 ## 🎬 Demo Video

-~Experience the simulator in action~
+~Experience the simulator in action!

 full detailed simulation: